simplecov-ruby/simplecov/README.md

 ## Customizing exit behaviour

-You can define what simplecov should do when your test suite finishes by customizing the at_exit hook:
+You can define what SimpleCov should do when your test suite finishes by customizing the at_exit hook:

 ```ruby
 SimpleCov.at_exit do